kasenetz/hbcd-docs/docs/measures/eeg/index.md

 ![](images/EEG_acquisition_protocol.png)

+## Quality Control
+After EEG acquisition, quality control checks are performed using [EEG2BIDS Wizard](https://github.com/aces/eeg2bids), a custom MATLAB application installed at all HBCD sites.
+These checks are immediately provided to the user to ensure the data's integrity and usability.
+The process includes:

+- Verifying event markers in the EEG data to confirm all required events are accurately recorded.
+- Ensuring the setup for stimulus presentation and EEG data acquisition adheres to the study protocol.
+- Inspecting electrode impedances to ensure they are within acceptable limits.
+- Detecting multiple task runs and incomplete recordings.
+- Confirming the use of correct E-Prime task versions.

+Both study sites and the EEG Core team use an EEG Quality Control dashboard developed by LORIS to access and monitor incoming EEG data and QC metrics, such as retained epochs and line noise levels.
+Outputs from the HBCD-Maryland Analysis of Developmental EEG ([HBCD-MADE](https://github.com/DCAN-Labs/HBCD-MADE)) pipeline, which handles preprocessing and data cleaning, are also integrated into the dashboard.
+These outputs include key metrics like outlier statistics for specific task epochs ([Debnath et al., 2020](https://doi.org/10.1111/psyp.13580)).
+Regular site-specific check-ins and troubleshooting are conducted to ensure consistent protocol adherence and data quality across sites.
+For a detailed description of QC procedures in the HBCD Study EEG protocol, refer to [Fox et al. (2024)](https://doi.org/10.1016/j.dcn.2024.101447).

+During quality control, a frequently observed issue across all tasks was the irregular application of EEG sensors.
+Additionally, partial task completion due to infant fussing and missing stimulus flags were commonly noted for the faces and auditory mismatch negativity tasks.

 ## EEG Task Details

 ### Faces Task
 The Faces task (v.11.29.23) is used to assess neural activity supporting face and object processing within the first years of life.
 It assesses child and infant face processing development including attention, perception, categorization, individuation and memory.
 The measure includes rigorous QC procedures to ensure data integrity and reliability.
 To assess child and infant face processing abilities as well as the underlying neural activity supporting face and object processing, the task involves 2 blocks: 50 trials of upright faces & 50 trials of inverted faces and 50 trials of upright faces & 50 trials of objects.
 If the child loses attention, an attention getter may be played to bring the child’s focus back to the task.